thasauce/thasauce-blog/content/post/2012-04-23-in-tha-tube-jmr-usabell-sci-dusthillguy-rampkorv.md

 date: 2012-04-23T00:10:40Z
 dsq_thread_id:
 - "660349718"
-excerpt: '<i>In Tha â€˜Tube</i> focuses on ReMix: ThaSauceâ€™s very own vast database of VGM remixes as a tribute to the appreciation & reinterpretation of video game music.
+excerpt: '<i>In Tha â€˜Tube</i> focuses on ReMix: ThaSauce's very own vast database of VGM remixes as a tribute to the appreciation & reinterpretation of video game music.
 With this feature, we aim to post videos onto YouTube for easier access to ReMix:ThaSauce songs in a convenient preview format.
 This week, we highlight even